3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 • FATAL: No bootable medium found!
 System halted.

-If you are seeing any of these then it means you shall not be able to start Windows and need to use the windows recovery environment to do troubleshooting.
+If you are seeing any of these, then you shall not be able to start Windows and need to use the Windows recovery environment to troubleshoot.
 Let’s walk you through this process.

-Note: If your system begins to load windows, but then fails, then bootloader is not the problem.
-You need to try starting the PC in safe mode and troubleshooting from there.
+Note: If your system begins to load Windows but fails, then the bootloader is not the problem.
+It would be best if you tried starting the PC safely and troubleshooting from there.
 Start with system restore as it would be a good place to begin.

 3 Methods on How you Can Fix UEFI Bootloader Issues in Windows 10/Windows 11